pluginpizza/loremipsum/readme.txt

 == Installation ==

 To use Lorem Ipsum Autocompleter, there are only two things you need to do: install and activate the plugin.
-An autocompleter to insert placeholder text and images becomes available in the block editor without any extra configuration.
+An autocompleter to insert dummy text and placeholder images becomes available in the block editor without any extra configuration.
 Lorem Ipsum Autocompleter also works great as a [must-use plugin](https://wordpress.org/documentation/article/must-use-plugins/).

 ### Install Lorem Ipsum Autocompleter from within WordPress